oldfartdeveloper/orphanage-trip/orphanage-trip.md

 ## Return Trip for Fast Pass Holders

-### Fast Border Return
+## Fast Border Return

-If you stayed Saturday night at **Estero Beach Resort** or ate at a nice Mexican restaurant, be sure to ask for a "fast pass" certificate during checkout.
+When checking out, be sure to ask for a "fast pass" certificate.
 You can use this to cut your
-border crossing time from >3 hours to 20 minutes; well worth it.
+border crossing time 50% or more; well worth it.

 ### Drive to the US Border from Estero Beach Resort